 Saving money is something everyone should be doing regularly.
 Even if you don’t make a lot, tucking away some of it each time you are paid will make your life easier.
 Part of your savings plan is finding the right savings account for your family and add it to the budget.

 According to studies, millions of Americans are not creating a nest egg, and that’s a little stressful.
-Planning ahead for retirement, your kids’ college funds, and even vacations will make your life more enjoyable.
+Planning ahead for retirement, your kids’ college funds, a new home, and even vacations will make your life more enjoyable.
 If you set aside just $5 a week, you’d have $260 at the end of the year.
 You’ll probably want to save more than that, but if you are a beginner, you’ve got to start somewhere.

 Whether you save $5 a week or $50, you need to put it in an account that helps you accumulate more savings.
 That’s right.
 Whether you are looking for a savings account in Hawaii, Florida, or one of the other 48 states, you can find one that works for you.